anole-lang/anole/README.md

 ## Change Log

++ [X] Refactor the run-way to support complete call/cc
 + [X] Add built-in function call_with_current_continuation easily with some limitations such as caller must exist;
 + [X] Prompt undefined symbol but without its name loaded by
 + [X] Support new operator `is`